Yasmeen trained at East15, RCCSD, Young Vic and is currently mentored by Elen Bowman at Living Pictures.

 Charlotte can be heard playing Siri and other parts in the radio play David Rathband by Christopher Hogg that was released to critical acclaim in Spring 2017 winning a BAFTA.

-We work with a number of regular and brilliant creative collaborators, who form the wider Small Truth Theatre Collective.
+We work with a number of regular and brilliant creative collaborators and Theatre makers who form the wider Small Truth Theatre Collective.

 Robin Linde Steegman, Nicola Chang, Holly Pigott, Danielle Vitalis, Emma Dennis-Edwards, Jessica Butcher, Abi Zakarian, babirye bukilwa, Safiyya Ingar, Kwaku Mills, Chloe Todd Fordham, Danusia Samal, Tanya Loretta Dee, Lilly Driscoll, Rachel Causer, Olivia Mace, Juliet Cowan, Sofi Lee Henson, Sid Sagar, Penelope McGhie, Mae Munuo, Martin Edwards, Emma Cunnliffe, Aled Pedrick, Judith Amsenga, Jac Cooper, Nick Ash, Becky Kitter, Dominik Golding, Arthur McBain, Jeremy Hancock, Alice Cade, Arran Glass, James Robert Moore, Jonathan Holby, James Paul Avery, Kevin Potton, Jamie Arden, Kristina Epenetos, Gracie Goldman, Jill Riddiford, Tommo Fowler, Matthew Turner, Fabia Turner, Jacqui Beckford, Dionne Thomas, Daniel Renwick, Chris Sonnex, Miranda Cromwell.